Evaluation Guide

 Skills Evaluation

-Agent Skills are exposed as built-in tools: skill_load and skill_run, so you can evaluate whether the agent uses Skills correctly with the same tool trajectory evaluator.
-In practice, skill_run results contain volatile fields such as stdout, stderr, duration_ms, and inline output_files content.
-Prefer using onlyTree in a per-tool strategy to assert only stable fields such as skill, requested output_files, and exit_code and timed_out, letting other volatile keys be ignored.
+Agent Skills inject knowledge through skill_load and execute scripts through workspace_exec, so you can evaluate whether the agent uses Skills correctly with the same tool trajectory evaluator.
+In practice, workspace_exec results contain volatile fields such as stdout, stderr, duration_ms, and inline file content.
+Prefer using onlyTree in a per-tool strategy to assert only stable fields (for example command, exit_code, timed_out), letting other volatile keys be ignored.

 A minimal example is shown below.